ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

     empty set of records is returned.

 7. Records that do not start with a "v=" tag that identifies the current version of DMARC are discarded.
-If a valid DMARC record is returned and it contains the required information, the Tree Walk is complete.
+If multiple DMARC records are returned, they are all discarded.

-8. If the set is now empty, or the set contains more than one DMARC record, then determine the target for additional queries by removing a single label from the target domain as described in step 5 and repeating steps 6 and 7 until there are no more labels remaining.
+8. If the set is now empty, determine the target for additional queries by removing a single label from the target domain as described in step 5 and repeating steps 6 and 7 until there are no more labels remaining.

 To illustrate, for a message with the arbitrary RFC5322.From domain of "a.b.c.d.e.mail.example.com", a full DNS Tree Walk would require the following